getml/getml.com/docs/install/packages/linux.md

 ./getML
 ```

-If a global installation is successful, getML is added to `/usr/local/bin` which
-should be on already on `PATH` on every distribution.
-If the Engine was
+If getML was installed globally, the `getML` executable is placed in the
+directory `/usr/local/bin`.
+This directory is typically included in the `PATH`
+environment variable on most major Linux distributions, so you should be able to
+run `getML` from any terminal session without any additional configuration.

+However, if the getML Engine was installed to your user's home directory rather
+than globally, it's stored in a location that isn't automatically included in
-installed to the user home directory, you can add the installation directory to
+the `PATH`.
+In this case, you can add the installation directory to your `PATH`
-your `PATH` variable if you want to call the getML [CLI][cli] from anywhere.
+environment variable to be able to call the getML CLI from any terminal session.

 ```bash
 export PATH=$PATH:/path/to/getml-1.5.0-ARCH-community-edition-linux